 •Entrants must use the template provided.
 We will not accept any other formats.
 Other formats will be returned for resubmission.

-•Entrants must to adhere to the word count limit of: Summary: 400 words and Written Submission: 3,000 words.
-Failure to do so will result in the return your entry until it falls within the limit.
+•Entrants must adhere to the word count limit of: Summary: 400 words and Written Submission: 3,000 words.
+Failure to do so will result in the return of your entry until it falls within the limit.
 It must be returned by the deadline otherwise it will not be accepted into the competition.

 •ALL entries will be published in full on both the Cannes Lions and World Advertising Research Center (Warc Ltd.) websites, with the exception of information entered into the CONFIDENTAL INFORMATION SECTION of the Entry Form.
 The organisers retain the right to publish information outside this section without prior notification.

 •The Festival reserves the right to reorganise the entry format to ensure consistency, however we will not modify the content